Pin classes II: Small pin classes: Preliminaries

 Note that the denominator agrees with that for $\XXX^\gridded$, confirming that $\XXX$ and $\XXX^\gridded$ have the same growth rate as required by Lemma~\ref{lem-gr-gridded}.

 We now briefly turn our attention to general theory regarding the growth rates of classes.
-First, for a permutation class $\C$ that is sum- or skew-closed, Arratia~\cite{arratia:on-the-stanley-:} observed that the sequence $(|\C_n|)$ is \emph{supermultiplicative} (that is, $|\C_m||\C_n|\leq|\C_{m+n}|$), and therefore Fekete's lemma implies that $\gr(\C)$ exists.
-This fact can alternatively be derived from the \emph{supercritical sequence schema} described in Section V.2 of Flajolet and Sedgewick~\cite{flajolet:analytic-combin:}.
+First, for a permutation class $\C$ that is sum- or skew-closed,~\cite{arratia:on-the-stanley-:} observed that the sequence $(|\C_n|)$ is \emph{supermultiplicative} (that is, $|\C_m||\C_n|\leq|\C_{m+n}|$), and therefore Fekete's lemma implies that $\gr(\C)$ exists.
+This fact can alternatively be derived from the \emph{supercritical sequence schema} described in Section V.2 of~\cite{flajolet:analytic-combin:}.

 Neither approach works directly for $\boxplus$-closed classes, because of the expressions provided by Lemma~\ref{lem-cartier-foata}: for example, the counting sequence for the $\XXX$ class is not supermultiplicative, nor does it satisfy the positivity condition for the supercritical sequence schema.
 Nevertheless, it is of course still the case that the geometric `X' has growth rate $1/\rho$, where $z=\rho$ is the smallest real positive solution to $4z-2z^2=1$, since $\rho$ is the unique dominant singularity of $f_{\XXX^\gridded}(z)$.